zhan2046/ViewHolder-Slide-Helper/README.md

 	private ISlideHelper mISlideHelper = new ISlideHelper();
 ```

-2, in onCreateViewHolder, use ISlideHelper add new create holder
+2, use ISlideHelper add holder

 ```java